zoran759/Go-KYC-Microservice/README.md

 ### **Checking if a KYC provider is implemented in the API**

 The service accepts only one param for this kind of check - **`name`**.
+Other params are ignored.
 If the request is valid then the JSON response will be returned showing whether the specified provider is implemented:

 ```json
 {